newrelic/newrelic-dotnet-agent/s3-indexer/README.md

 ## Requirements

-Local installation of Docker
+Docker is required.

 ## Building

-`docker compose up` will build a container and run `make`.
-When complete, there should be a new `bin/linux/indexer` and `bin/windows/indexer.exe`.
+`docker compose up` will build a Golang container and run `make`, which will produce 64-bit binaries for Linux, Windows and macOS under the `bin` folder.

-**Note** This is only required if there are changes to the source code -- the pre-built binaries for the indexer are already included in the repository.
+**Note:** This is only required if there are changes to the indexer source code -- the pre-built binaries for the indexer are already included in the repository.

 ## Configuration